mezmo/terraform-provider-mezmo/docs/resources/absence_alert.md

 - `description` (String) An optional description describing what the alert is for.
 - `event_timestamp` (String) The path to a field on the event that contains an epoch timestamp value.
 If an event does not have a timestamp field, events will be associated to the wall clock value when the event is processed.
 Required for Log event types and disallowed for Metric event types.
 - `group_by` (List of String) When aggregating, group events based on matching values from each of these field paths.
 Supports nesting via dot-notation.
 This value is optional for Metric event types, and SHOULD be used for Log event types.
-- `script` (String) A custom JavaScript function that will control the aggregation.
-At the time of flushing, this aggregation will become the emitted event.
-This script is required when choosing a `custom` operation.
 - `severity` (String) The severity level of the alert.
 - `style` (String) Configuration for how the alert message will be constructed.
 For `static`, exact strings will be used.
 For `template`, the alert subjec and body will allow for placeholders to substitute values from the event.
 - `window_duration_minutes` (Number) The duration of the aggregation window in minutes.